chua-n/chua-n.github.io/book/JavaWeb/Spring/IoC-上.md

     }
     ```

-In the client class that contains the method to be injected (the `CommandManager` in this case), the method to be injected requires a signature of the following form (???对的错的???):
+In the client class that contains the method to be injected (the `CommandManager` in this case), the method to be injected requires a signature of the following form (对的错的？??):

 ```xml
 <public|protected> [abstract] <return-type> theMethodName(no-arguments);